Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/simplification.md

 # Simplification

-Because pixel art is so restrictive, it is more important to [show a few important things clearly,](https://saint11.org/blog/thoughts_on_low_resolution/#2-keep-it-simple-and-meaningful---focus:~:text=Keep%20it%20Simple%20and%20Meaningful%20%2D%20Focus) than to try to show many details.
+Because pixel art is so restrictive, it's more important to [show a few important things clearly,](https://saint11.org/blog/thoughts_on_low_resolution/#2-keep-it-simple-and-meaningful---focus:~:text=Keep%20it%20Simple%20and%20Meaningful%20%2D%20Focus) than to try to show many details.